leeoniya/uPlot/docs/README.md

 Identical `setSize()` or `setPxRatio()` requests are no-ops.
 For an explicit axis and layout refresh, call `redraw(false, true)`.
 The `setSize` hook still reports outer size updates and internal plot geometry or axis changes.
 Identical requests do not trigger this hook.

+`redraw(true, true)` also rebuilds series paths and refreshes automatic ranges.
+Built-in scanners reuse valid extrema caches when data and the visible window are unchanged.
+Pending data or X-range updates retain their normal invalidation behavior.
+Custom scanner and range callbacks still run.
+After any data change, including in-place array edits, call `setData()` rather than only `redraw()`.

 Multiple size changes before a commit produce one `setSize` notification, even if the final size matches the previous layout.

 **Canvas state:** uPlot invalidates its canvas state cache only when it resets the canvas backing store.
 Callbacks must preserve `self.ctx` state.
 The demo saves and restores the canvas state around font changes to preserve the font cache.